piazzai/piazzai.github.io/index.md

 Vecco, Marilena, and Michele Piazzai (2015).
 Deaccessioning of museum collections: What do we know and where do we stand in Europe? _Journal of Cultural Heritage_ 16(2), 221–227. <a href="https://doi.org/10.1016/j.culher.2014.03.007" class="{{ doi }}" title="DOI" id="icon"></a>

+## Under review

+Piazzai, Michele, Min Liu, and Martina Montauti.
+On categorization.
+Revise and resubmit at _Management Science_.

 ## Talks

 ### 2020